Welcome to Ennerdale

 - Being kind and patient.
 This is a new experience for all of us.
 Together we will make this work.

-We have started harvesting work at Crag, south of Bleach Green Rights of way and the diagonal track through Crag are currently closed, see crag harvesting visitor information around the site and at Bleach Green car park.
+We are making good progress on harvesting the larch at Crag, however the diagonal track through Crag continues to be closed, see Cag harvesting visitor information around the site and at Bleach Green car park.
 The diagonal path will reopen once we have made it safe.

 For more information visit our Forest page.